Skip to main content

 To manage potential estrogen conversion, Anastrozole (2x/week oral tablet) can be prescribed.
 Sometimes, Enclomiphene is added to support luteinizing hormone (LH) and follicle-stimulating hormone (FSH) levels, further aiding endogenous production.

-Beyond sex hormones, growth hormone offers another avenue for systemic restoration, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and improved sleep quality.
+Beyond sex hormones, growth hormone peptide therapy offers another avenue for systemic restoration, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and improved sleep quality.
 Peptides like Sermorelin, Ipamorelin / CJC-1295, and MK-677 stimulate the body’s natural production of growth hormone, supporting cellular repair and metabolic function.
 These agents work by signaling the pituitary gland to release more growth hormone, mimicking the body’s natural pulsatile release.

 Consider the following comparison of common hormonal support protocols: